 Forensic lab technicians need to be calm, careful and not easily nauseated.
 They should be thorough and detail oriented by nature.
 Forensic lab techs must have analytical minds and be able to detect and communicate patterns.
 Although they are technical experts, forensic lab technicians must also possess top-notch speaking and writing skills in case they need to testify in court or write a report that must pass muster in a courtroom setting.

 Opportunities for Advancement

 Their background and experience make forensic lab technicians ideal crime scene investigators.
-Some get additional education (usually a master’s degree) and become lab scientists.
-Others prefer to explore other career opportunities in criminal justice such as police work, private detection or law.
 A love of lab work leads some into technician or technology roles in medical or clinical labs.
 American Medical Technologists is a good resource for checking out similar lab tech careers.

 If you would like to gain the necessary education to become a forensic lab technician, we highly recommend that you check out our free School Finder Tool located HERE.